kirbyfan64/github-transition-pep/pep-NNNN.rst

 Rationale
 =========
-In 2014 it began to become obvious that Python's custom development process was becoming a hindrance.
+In 2014, it began to become obvious that Python's custom development process was becoming a hindrance.
 As an example, for an external contributor to submit a fix for a bug that eventually was committed, the basic steps were:

-1. Open an issue for the bug at bugs.python.org [#b.p.o]_
+1. Open an issue for the bug at bugs.python.org [#b.p.o]_.
-2. Checkout out the CPython source code from hg.python.org [#h.p.o]_
+2. Checkout out the CPython source code from hg.python.org [#h.p.o]_.
-3. Make the fix
+3. Make the fix.
-4. Upload a patch
+4. Upload a patch.
-5. Have a core developer review the patch using our fork of the Rietveld code review tool [#rietveld]_
+5. Have a core developer review the patch using our fork of the Rietveld code review tool [#rietveld]_.
-6. Download the patch to make sure it still applies cleanly
+6. Download the patch to make sure it still applies cleanly.
-7. Run the test suite
+7. Run the test suite.
-8. Commit the change
+8. Commit the change.
-9. If the change was for a bugfix release, merge into the in-development branch
+9. If the change was for a bugfix release, merge into the in-development branch.
-10. Run the test suite again
+10. Run the test suite again.
-11. Commit the merge
+11. Commit the merge.
-12. Push the changes
+12. Push the changes.

-The problem with this is it is a rather heavy process if you simply want to fix a spelling mistake in the documentation.
-Even in this simple case you could only possible skip the code review step as you would still need to build the documentation.
+Being a very heavy process, this is problematic if you simply want to fix a spelling mistake in the documentation.
+Even in that simple case, you could only possibly skip the code review step, as you would still need to build the documentation.
 This led to patches languishing on the issue tracker due to core developers not being able to work through the backlog fast enough to keep up with submissions.
-This led to a side-effect issue of discouraging outside contribution which is critical for an open source project to stay vibrant and have a viable future.
+In turn, that led to a side-effect issue of discouraging outside contribution, which is critical for an open source project to stay vibrant and have a viable future.

 Hence the decision was made in late 2014 that a move to a new